krimohshu/WordApi/ReadMe.md

     Test-7: onlyhypenatedLongedWordInSentence() , Verify hypenated longest string { the-worst-in-a-recession-year. : 29}

-    Test-8: periodCharNotCountedInWord , period is not counted in the word jupiter.
+    Test-8: periodCharNotCountedInWord , Period is not counted in the word jupiter.
     { The cow jumped over the jupiter. : 7}

-    Test-9: otheLanguageWordInSentence , period is not counted in the word jupiter.
+    Test-9: otheLanguageWordInSentence , Find word in other language.
     { इंगलैंड कोरोना से लड़ाई जीतेग。: 7}

      Test-10: escapeSequenceInTheSentence , This ia XSS <alert>attacking site </alert>